ThePhD/ThePhD.github.io/_posts/2020-01-24-To Bind And Loose a Reference - Optional.markdown

 ![Journeying through the C++ Dark Woods](/assets/img/2020-01-24/WusDisWusDat - Mythical Lies - Page 1.jpg)

 In late 2013, after a series of lucky events, I exchanged e-mails with an astounding library implementer.
 Back then, I was absolutely more (fortunately more??) oblivious and way less smart than I am now.
 I asked for compiler riddles and other things, to improve my skills by being exposed to real-world, first hand shenanigans that people ran into with the compilers they used.
 As part of this self-driven training with The Great Library Implementer, I saw the proposal going around for `optional<T>`.
-After submitting the implementation (and getting feedback about things I had never considered before, like "protect against self-assignment"), I decided it was time to put my implementation to the test.
+I implemented it, and e-mailed it to them.
+After getting feedback about things I had never considered before (like "protect against self-assignment"), I decided it was time to put my implementation to the test.

 I used it in building my Computer Graphics final, a ray tracer.